 "province of Babylon" The empire was divided into an unknown number of provinces, each with its own governor.
-We also see this political division with the Persian Empire in Esther 1:1, where that empire was divided into 127 provinces from India to Ethiopia.
+We also see this political division with the Persian Empire in Esther 1:1 ("Now it came to pass in the days of Ahasuerus, (this is Ahasuerus which reigned, from India even unto Ethiopia, over an hundred and seven and twenty provinces:)"), where that empire was divided into 127 provinces from India to Ethiopia.